stuk88/sails-hook-cms/readme.md

 };
 ```
 ## Intentions
 I would like to have a minimal API but still have a decent flexibility.
-Any suggestions are welcome on the [issues](https://github.com/juanpasolano/sails-hook-cms/issues) page or in the [gitter chat room](https://gitter.im/juanpasolano/sails-hook-cms).